Common Chuckwalla Sauromalus ater

 Chuckwalla

-Males have a mainly black head and body (latter with some light spots); juveniles have a light and dark banded body and tail; females usually have less banding and can be dark.
+Males have a mainly black head and body (latter with some light spots), with a redder body and lighter tail on breeding males; juveniles have a light and dark banded body and tail; females usually have less banding and can be dark.
 After eggs are laid, hatchlings are left to fend for themselves.